Expats in Kuala Lumpur

-Dermatology here is less expensive than at home but you have to sift through to find someone reputable.
-The two trusted clinics I visit are Lyfe Clinic in Tropicana and MAC Clinic in Bangsar.
-The doctors at both clinics are warm, informative and I never feel pressured into a purchase.
-From pain-free teeth whitening and hair removal to red carpet facials and the latest in laser treatments, these clinics have you covered.
+Dermatology and aesthetic medicine are less expensive here than at home but you have to sift through to find someone reputable.
+Trusted clinics I’ve had successful experiences at are Lyfe Clinic and Dr Jane Clinic in Tropicana, MAC Clinic and Ozhean in Bangsar, and PHI Clinic in Damansara.
+The doctors at all clinics are warm, informative and I never feel pressured into a purchase.
+From pain-free teeth whitening, hair removal, micro-needling, red carpet facials, the latest in laser treatments and more intense fractional lasers, these clinics have you covered.

 5. Spas for Expats in Kuala Lumpur

 South East Asia is a hotspot for spa services and you can get the whole range from cheap and good, to mid-range and affordable, to full blow-out luxury.
 Our go-to spa for quality services in a hygienic and pleasant environment that won’t break the bank is Energy Spa & Wellness in Great Eastern Mall (they have a special deal if you mention The Yum List too!).
 My favourite treatments here are massage (they’re one of the leaders in training therapists), facials and their paraffin foot treatment.